Who We Are

 Darrin Duty, our Program Director, brings over 30 years of youth development experience and has been leading Generation Alive’s in-person programs for the past 12 years.
 With a background as a Youth Pastor and Spokane Area Campus Life Director, Darrin is passionate about helping young people discover their potential and grow into leaders.
 He finds great joy in walking alongside youth on their journey and is known for his deep commitment and expertise.
 Outside of work, Darrin enjoys golfing, fishing, hiking, mountain biking, and photography.
 His favorite quote, “It’s better to burn out than to fade away,” reflects his desire to leave a lasting impact through his work.

-Chris Sloan | Community Engagement Director
+Chris Sloan | Executive Director

 sloan@generationalive.org